Test Integration: Advertising

 1. Install the StreamLayer test SDK

-Import the StreamLayer and the third-party dependencies packed inside the StreamLayer framework.
+Import the StreamLayer framework.
 Add the following to the AppDelegate.swift file:

-import StreamLayerNow you can build the application to check and confirm whether you have correctly included the framework and related dependencies into the project.
+import StreamLayerBuild the application to confirm the framework and related dependencies are correctly included.

 2. Initialize the SDK